 To begin the 2016 museum season, a freshly completed entry building housing the museum cash desk and souvenir shop has been put in place to give visitors a much better impression when they enter the museum than the previous structure for the purpose did.

 The selection of souvenirs available include a number of items uniquely themed to the museum, including: coffee mugs, T-shirts, stickers, patches, postcards and more.

-The museum’s website is only in Czech at the moment; however, it does respond well to internet translator functions.
+The museum’s website is only in Czech at the moment; however, it does respond reasonably well to internet translator functions.
 The site contains information about opening hours and entrance fees: